Care tips and instructions about planting, fertilizing and pruning roses

 • Beautiful assortment of garden roses

-Whole year available in our Gardencentre Rosarium Lottum a beautiful assortment of potted roses, we are open whole year ( in October also on Sunday from 11-14 H), you are more than welcome!
+Whole year available in our Gardencentre Rosarium Lottum a beautiful assortment of potted roses, we are open 6 days a week ( at April also on Sundays) You are more than welcome!
 Online ordering of bare root roses (is without soil and without pot) in the webshop is possible from mid october til mid April.

 View our web shop